Community Admin

 - Use

-Hub -> Admin -> Invitesto create labeled invites with optional join messages and max-use limits. - Use
+Hub -> Admin -> Invitesto create labeled invites with optional join messages and max-use limits. - Use the hub join policy to control member-led sharing:

 ?code=...&referrer=...URLs and need to sign in first, attribution is preserved after auth.

-Operational guidance for Allow members to create tracked share links:
+Operational guidance for member-created tracked share links:

-- Member-created tracked links never bypass hub policy: request-based hubs still require approval, and invite-only hubs do not let members generate join-granting links.
+Invite onlywhen onboarding needs to stay tightly controlled by admins, especially during sensitive launches or heavy moderation periods. - Member-created tracked links never bypass hub policy: request-based hubs still require approval, and invite-only hubs do not let members create share links.

 - Review